torbenbrodt/smarthome/README.md

  - LAOMAO 5 Infrared LED emission & receiver

 Potential future projects
- - DHT22/AM2302 temperature monitoring
+ - DHT22/AM2302 temperature monitoring (but no more 3.3V)
- - motion sensor to toggle lights
  - 3.5" touch display running browser to show temperature and have command shortcuts
- - System update to Stretch
+ - System update to Strech incl.
+Desktop and autostart browser with tabswitcher plugin
  - Better documentation ;)

 ## Goexpose